1320 Garin Avenue

 For safety, wear good, sturdy boots, a hat, and gloves.
 Dress in layers and carry a waterproof jacket.
 Carry a hiking stick.
 Always take water and be sure to let others know where you are going and when you’ll return.
 Note that mobile phone reception is not reliable in the hill country.

 Cows, bulls and steers graze in the park.
 Garin/Dry Creek Pioneer maintains several head throughout the year as a means of weed abatement, fuel control to lessen the risk of wildfire, and to better assist native plants competing against exotic grasses and other plants.

 Cows are generally mild-tempered and prefer to be left alone.
 In the spring and summer when they have one or two calves they will be protective in their demeanor if you come between them and their calf.
 Stand aside if need be, pass them calmly but with self-assurance, and do not raise your voice or threaten them.
 Always give them a way out.
 Bulls are generally placid and often prefer to be off to themselves.
 There are seldom more than a half dozen bulls throughout the range land.

 Steers are the rambunctious teenagers of the cattle world.
 Curious and full of false bravado they are much more likely to flee from you.
 Treat them just like the cows and bulls and do not let your dog chase them.

 Garin/Dry Creek Pioneer Regional Parks

 - Park Map

 - Interpretive Panels

-As of August 5, 2015, and until further notice, the southernmost bridge on the Dry Creek Trail, near the Meyers Ranch trail, is closed to public use due to growing safety concerns.
-There is a crossing to the east side of the bridge that is still available to cross the creek.
+We are currently planning on replacing the four main foot bridges along Dry Creek trail by late November of this year.
+As of August 5, 2015, and until further notice, the southernmost bridge on the Dry Creek Trail located near the Meyers Ranch trail was removed for the public’s safety.
+There is a crossing ford to the east side of the bridge that is available when the creek is dry.